aurelienmaury/galaxie/mo/README.md

 ```

 * we assume that you already have a root account (or a sudo-all account on elvira).
-* install an access for zoe by running:
+* install an access for ZOE by running:

 ```
 ansible-playbook -i host.inventory galaxie-0-00-zoe.yml --user=$DEFAULT_USER_WITH_SUDO --limit=192.168.0.42 --ask-pass -c paramiko